solus-project/budgie-desktop/README.md

 *Note:*
 Budgie Desktop integrates with the GNOME stack, and as such requires certain components to operate correctly.
-Your distribution should provide an autostart file for gnome-settings-daemon in its package.

 Ubuntu users:
 It is highly likely your theme or Ubuntu setup can affect the usability